-Animal welfare codes of practice contain guidelines and information to ensure the considerate and humane treatment of animals.
-Animal welfare codes generally state that certain things should be done and certain other things must be done.
-It is important that you understand your obligations under the codes - ignorance is no excuse for inappropriate treatment of animals.
+Model codes of practice for the welfare of animals (animal welfare codes) contain guidelines and information to ensure the considerate and humane treatment of animals.
+Animal welfare codes generally state that certain things should be done and other things must be done.
+It is important that you understand your obligations under the codes—ignorance is no excuse for inappropriate treatment of animals.

-The codes are generally about keeping a particular type of animal (such as cattle, pigs or poultry) or about particular situations involving animals (such as circuses or in science, at saleyards or abattoirs, or when being transported).
-The codes outline the minimum acceptable animal welfare outcomes.
+The animal welfare codes are generally about keeping a particular type of animal or about particular situations involving animals.
+They outline minimum acceptable animal welfare outcomes.

-- helps you meet a legal duty of care to the animals in your charge
+- help you meet a legal duty of care to the animals in your charge

-- helps industry show its commitment to agreed animal welfare standards.
+- help industry show its commitment to agreed animal welfare standards.